 ICSI (‘Intracytoplasmic Sperm Injection’) is the most accurate fertilisation technique available.
 It is carried out by selecting a single spermatozoon, which is introduced into the egg with a special microneedle.
 This technique has made it possible to achieve fertilisation in couples with poor sperm quality.

 - Men with low sperm quality (low sperm concentration, poor mobility or morphology)

 - Patients with azoospermia or who have had a vasectomy

 - Women without a male partner who perform a donor semen treatment.

 The differential point with respect to conventional IVF.
-Instead of depositing the oocyte in a glass plate next to the semen sample, it is the embryologist who directly chooses the highest quality sperm for fertilization.
+Instead of depositing the egg in a glass plate next to the semen sample, it is the embryologist who directly chooses the highest quality sperm for fertilization.
 The choice is based on criteria such as morphology or mobility of each sperm.

 After fertilization, the embryos are cultured for five days until they reach the blastocyst stage, after which the best quality ones are selected to be transferred to the patient.